DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Mechanical Design

 The topology-switching functionality of the DTEA is enabled by a three-race selector mechanism composed of three concentric elements: an outer race, a middle race, and a dual-part inner race (Fig.~\ref{fig:cross_section}(b)).

 The \textit{outer race} is a hollow cylindrical structure fixed to the actuator housing and therefore grounded.
 Dog teeth on its inner circumference enable engagement with the middle race.

 The \textit{middle race} is a cylindrical sleeve that slides axially on the actuator shaft to switch between SEA and PEA modes.
 It contains dog teeth on both its outer and inner circumferences, which engage the outer race and the inner race, respectively.
-The middle race is actuated by a solenoid (25~N force, $\approx 10$~mm stroke) that translates it along the shaft to activate the desired engagement interface.
-It is rigidly connected to the outer spring plate of the radial spring hub assembly (Section~\ref{sec:spring_hub}).
+A solenoid (25~N, $\approx 10$~mm stroke) translates it along the shaft to activate the desired interface.
+It is rigidly connected to the outer spring plate (Section~\ref{sec:spring_hub}).

 The \textit{inner race} consists of two components: Inner Race--1 and Inner Race--2.
 Both are rigidly attached to the actuator shaft and rotate with the motor.
 Each component has dog teeth on its outer periphery.
 Inner Race--1 selectively engages with the middle race, while Inner Race--2 interfaces with the inner spring plate of the radial spring hub assembly (Section~\ref{sec:spring_hub}).